SumanthRH/learnings/cuda/learnings.md

 ![Alt text](images/tiled_conv.png)
 *Tiled 2D convolution kernel with filter in constant memory*

-- The code can take a while to digest, but when you understand it you're gonna sit there like 🤯
+- The code can take a while to digest.
+One of the key things to note is that while block size is `IN_TILE_DIM`, the output `col` and `row` value handled by that thread are in multiples of `OUT_TILE_DIM`.
+This is precisely because of the differences in input and output tile sizes.
+Each output tile a tile of size `IN_TILE_DIM` > `OUT_TILE_DIM` in shared memory for perfoming the convolution.